wesleytodd/YeoPress/README.md

 ## How To Use

-If you do not already have the Yeoman toolset installed do so now, and might as well install me at the same time:
+If you do not already have the Yeoman toolset installed do so now, and might as well install me at the same time *(NOTE: don't type the `$`)*:

-	npm install -g yo generator-wordpress
+	$ npm install -g yo generator-wordpress

 And run me:

-	yo wordpress
+	$ yo wordpress

 Follow my prompts and WA-BAM....ASCII art!!!!

 ![image](http://wesleytodd.com/images/yeopress-ascii-art.png)

+Newly added in version 1.0.4 is the `advanced` flag, which enables a few extra prompts.
+These prompts allow you to use some extra features like the Vagrant integration and manually specifying the WP version.
+To enable the advanced options run the generator like this:

+	$ yo wordpress --advanced

 ### Visual Learner??